 In 2011, the Oregon Health Authority and Department of Human Services released the State of Equity Report (SOE) which examined OHA and DHS key performance measures by race and ethnicity.
 The purpose of the report, was not simply to share data, but to serve as a tool to create community accountability and inclusivity in OHA and DHS programs that currently report disparities.

-The Report illuminated a significant pattern of disparities for both the African American and Native American populations.
-As a result, the Office of Equity and Inclusion is convening these communities to partner with OHA and DHS to develop effective responses to these disparities.
+Since then, Phase II of the State of Equity Report has been published.
+The significant pattern of disparities for the African American and Native American communities illuminated in the first report were also reflected in Phase II.
+As a result, the Office of Equity and Inclusion has convening these communities to partner with OHA and DHS to develop and implement effective culturally-specific responses to these findings.

 African American Community Response